djmtype/twenty-something/src/content/page/guide.md

 ### Style Tokens

 [Open Props](https://open-props.style/) has been utilized for its thoughtful design tokens.

+The lastest 1.7.x version introduces in its [concept of color palettes](https://opv2-beta.netlify.app/color/).
+To use a palette, set the `palette-hue` token to one of [Open Props' hue options](https://github.com/argyleink/open-props/blob/main/src/props.colors-oklch-hues.css).
+Then set any color token value using the `--color-{0-15 / bright}` notation.

+Otherwise, the older HEX color values are also available using the `--{hueName}-{0-12}` notation.

-Meanwhile, a few alias tokens were "invented" for consistency.
+Meanwhile, a few alias tokens were "invented" to help with consistency.

 ### Web Framework